Email Client Market Share 2026: Key Data And Trends

 Mobile Behavior: iPhone Leads by a Wide Margin

-Within mobile usage, Apple devices dominate even more strongly:
+Within mobile usage, Apple devices dominate even more strongly, with iPhone accounting for the vast majority of mobile email opens.

 Mobile Device Share: